UPDATE: Deadline to apply is June 30, 2018.

 We’re glad you’re here.
 The Simple Year has been in existence since April, 2012 when it began as a journal during Kerry’s year of reduced consumption.
 After her year was up, she passed it alone to Kandice who chronicled her year of Simplicity and then Kim who wrote about simplifying through kind acts.
 Tracy was next with a “life management” project, and then Trisha, who set out to see if she could go zero waste in a small town and with a family.

 We have an existing readership of over 1,000 subscribers and over 1,000 page views a day!
-(RSS and email) and are nearing a million page views.
+(RSS and email) and over a million page views.
 Would you like to tell your story to them?

 Their project doesn’t have to be the same as ours (or it could be), it just has to be some sort of attempt at simplicity.